 The Controller That Refuses to Die (And Now Prints Its Own Prosthetics) 🎮

-Valve stopped manufacturing the Steam Controller, but Mechanism seems determined to give it a second life with accessories that look like they came out of a low-budget science fiction movie.
-Now, if you lose the controller, you can not only buy a used one; you can print it a new leg.
-The next step will be a dock that makes you coffee while you play.
+Valve stopped manufacturing the Steam Controller, but Mechanism seems determined to give it a second life with accessories that look like they're from a low-budget sci-fi movie.
+Now, if you lose the controller, you can not only buy a used one; you can print a new leg for it.
+The next step will be a dock that makes coffee while you play.